Other names: Meezer, Meeze

 Origins and history

 As their name suggests, Siamese cats are native to Siam in Thailand, where the breed was considered sacred.
-At the time, they were reserved for Buddhist monks and members of the royal elite.
+A long time ago, they were reserved for Buddhist monks and members of the royal elite.
 A manuscript from 1350, discovered in Ayutthaya, describes a fair-coated cat with a black face and ears, black legs and a black tail.
 Other very old manuscripts show that Siameses lived in the temples and palaces of 14th century Asia.
 There is even one legend that says their squint comes from when they were responsible for surveilling the sacred vases - it is said that after staring at these vases for so long, they ended up squinting!

 The Siamese first appeared in Britain in the middle of the 19th century.
 A consul general named Owen Gould, who was heading up a political business mission in Siam at the time, discovered a royal cattery on one of his visits, where he found many beautiful pointed felines.
 He fell under their spell, bribed one of the palace servants to give him two kittens and took them back to Britain with him.
 The following year, a Frenchman followed suit!
 A minister named Auguste Pavie made a trip to Asia and himself brought back two of these beautiful cats, which later formed a couple.